Best Microcurrent Facial Devices (2026)

 The consensus top pick across PureWow ("best overall"), Editorialist, and Skinthusiast.
 FDA-cleared, it delivers 3 customizable frequencies and intensities plus a boost button that adds up to 25% more power, working across all 69 facial muscles in a 5-minute treatment.
 Beginner-friendly via the app yet powerful enough for advanced users; magnetic attachments (eye/lip wand, LED panel) extend it.
 Requires the Aqua Gel activator. [src2, src6]

-The portable sibling of the Trinity+ runs the same FDA-cleared microcurrent and the same NuFACE app at ~$145 less, with 3 settings.
+The portable sibling of the Trinity+ runs the same FDA-cleared microcurrent and the same NuFACE app for ~$245 less, with 3 settings, and has recently been discounted to around $150.
 It is the smart entry point for anyone who wants genuine NuFACE microcurrent without the Trinity's full price, and it travels well. [src4, src6]

 The Bear 2's Anti-Shock System scans your skin's resistance 100 times per second and auto-adjusts intensity to prevent the uncomfortable zap that scares off first-timers.
 Five adjustable intensities, T-Sonic pulsations, app-guided tutorials, and the strongest jawline-definition praise in independent reviews (FOREO cites 90% noticing results in 7 days).
 Best choice for anyone nervous about electrical sensation. [src3, src5, src8]